tapioone/docs/.github/CONTRIBUTING.md

 When you're finished with the changes, create a pull request, also known as a PR.

-- Don't forget to [link your PR to issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if you are solving one.
+- Don't forget to [link your PR to an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if you are solving one.
 - Once you submit your PR, a friendly bot will kindly ask you to sign our [CLA](https://github.com/tapioone/cla).
 - We may ask for changes to be made before a PR can be merged, either using [suggested changes](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-feedback-in-your-pull-request) or pull request comments.
 You can apply suggested changes directly through the UI.
 You can make any other changes in your fork, then commit them to your branch.
 - As you update your PR and apply changes, mark each conversation as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations).